-Response: MDEQ preliminarily identified the direction of groundwater flow in the area to the north/northeast.
+Response: EGLE preliminarily identified the direction of groundwater flow in the area to the north/northeast.
 The available information also showed that the Robinson Elementary School drinking water well draws from a sandy, shallow aquifer.
 Based on the geology and groundwater flow direction, approximately 25 private drinking water wells will be sampled.
-Ottawa County health officials, along with school district and township leaders, continue to work closely with the MDEQ and MDHHS on the next steps.
+Ottawa County health officials, along with school district and township leaders, continue to work closely with the EGLE and MDHHS on the next steps.

 November 2 & 5, 2018

-The MDEQ collected cautionary samples at 28 locations: 23 residential wells, township park irrigation well, township hall/fire department, adjacent daycare center and the school irrigation well and wellhead to rule out internal plumbing as a potential source.
+The EGLE collected cautionary samples at 28 locations: 23 residential wells, township park irrigation well, township hall/fire department, adjacent daycare center and the school irrigation well and wellhead to rule out internal plumbing as a potential source.
 The Phase I sample results are expected in 3-4 weeks for this 120th Avenue PFAS Study Area.

 November 27, 2018